hoffmakl/academic-kickstart/content/home/experience.md

   date_end = "2018-04-24"
   description = """[Peter Song's Biostatistics Lab](http://www.umich.edu/~songlab/)

-  * Collected, maintained, and created visualizations on air pollution levels and end stage renal failure patients in the U.S. and Eastern China in preparation for a geospatial association study.
+  * Set up, maintained, and descriptively analyzed a national database on air pollution and end stage renal failure incidence at the U.S. county level in preparation for a longitudinal geospatial association study in collaboration with Shanghai Jiao Tong University.

-  * Presented database and methods plan at Shanghai Jiao Tong University as part of a UM-SJTU kickoff nephrology research conference.

   [Jeffrey Kidd's Computational Biology Lab](http://genome.med.umich.edu/kidd-lab/)

-  * Used Python, UNIX, and high performance computing cluster to assist in creating a more accurate reference dog genome.

-  * Ran and evaluated methods for finding chromosomal inversions such as pooled clone sequencing abnormalities, SNP linkage disequilibrium decay irregularities, and principal component analysis.
+  * Assisted lab in creating a more accurate reference genome for dogs by executing and evaluating methods for detecting chromosomal inversions such as pooled clone sequencing abnormalities, SNP linkage disequilibrium decay irregularities, and principal component analysis.

   [Monica Dus' Neuroscience and Epigenetics Lab](https://sites.lsa.umich.edu/dus-lab/)

-  * Created functions in R to clean, summarize, and create visualizations of large data sets of fruit fly feeding behaviors.
+  * Created pipelines in R for neuroscience researchers to clean, summarize, and create visualizations of their large data sets of Drosophila feeding behaviors and neuronal imaging patterns.

-  * Debugged and maintained MATLAB GUI designed to output imaging data statistics for neuronal firing patterns of fruit flies.

   """